Beshear vs. Bevin political showdown set in Kentucky

 "We were raised better than this," the Democratic nominee said in his victory speech.

-Wielding his authority as the state's top lawyer, Beshear challenged Bevin's executive actions to make wholesale changes to boards and commissions and to block Bevin-backed pension and education initiatives.
-In the highest-profile case, Beshear filed the lawsuit that led Kentucky's Supreme Court to strike down a Bevin-supported pension law on procedural grounds last year.
+Wielding his authority as the state's top lawyer, Beshear challenged Bevin's executive actions to make wholesale changes to boards and commissions, and sought to block Bevin-backed pension and education initiatives.
+In the highest-profile case, it was Beshear's lawsuit that led Kentucky's Supreme Court to strike down a Bevin-supported pension law on procedural grounds last year.

 Bevin's quarrels with Beshear haven't been limited to the attorney general.
 Andy Beshear's father, Steve, was a popular two-term governor who preceded Bevin in office and has been the target of the Republican governor's attacks.
 Even Beshear's mother hasn't been immune from Bevin's executive actions.